 Who can join?
 CAT is designed for young people aged 11-18 years, but you must be under 16 to join the programme.

 How do I join?
 To join CAT, you’ll need to audition first.
-Audition dates will be posted on the website once they become available.
+Audition dates will be posted on our events page.